 Keeping well at work

-TRAVEL ACTIVELY: we need at least 30 minutes exercise every day.
-How about trying to travel to work or meetings by foot or cycle rather than in the car – or get off the bus a few stops early?
+We need at least 30 minutes exercise every day.
+Try to travel to work or meetings by foot or cycle rather than in the car – or get off the bus a few stops early to build a small walk into your routine.
 See our Smarter Travel tips for more ideas and info on support available.

 This short video has some tips for exercises to help you stretch at your desk.

 Green your workspace inside or out

 Believe it or not, greening your office with plants will help reduce stress and improve air quality – not to mention making it a more pleasant place to spend time.
 Have a look at this article to find out which plants are particularly good and try introducing into your office – don’t forget to look after them though, check the label for advice on how to care for them.

 Your Trust has a varied wellbeing programme in place to support your wellbeing at work.
 Click on the relevant link below to see what they are doing.

 We spend a lot of time at work but what about when we’re at home?
 There is lots we can do there too that will boost our wellebing in mind and body…

 Try having a meat-free day each week